Show Notes on How to fix hormone and fertility troubles:

 Well, bad estrogen or excess estrogen causes PMS, excess fat around the midsection, around the hips.
 It causes difficulty in losing weight.
-It causes gallstones, varicose veins, uterine fibroids, cervical dysplasia, endometriosis, ovarian cysts, also PCOS.
+It causes gallstones, varicose veins, uterine fibroids (you may be wondering what is uterine fibroid embolization but you can learn more about it here), cervical dysplasia, endometriosis, ovarian cysts, also PCOS.
 Infertility, facial hair, breast, uterine, prostate cancer.
 In short, it causes estrogen dominance.

 I realize my audience is mostly women, but men can also have excess estrogen.
 It can cause some of these same problems, obviously minus the female organ problems.
 But it can also cause prostate inflammation, spare tires, gynecomastia in men and mood disorders in men, so that's something important to pay attention to in both men and women.